streamingfast/substreams/docs/developer-guide/substreams-sinks.md

 ## **Introduction**

 The data captured from a blockchain with Substreams can be routed to multiple types of sinks.
 A sink is the final destination for data acquired through Substreams.
-Examples are a database, Slack channel, or flat file storage.
+Examples include databases, a Slack channel, or flat file storage.
 Sinks have a wide range of types and Substreams data can be routed anywhere a developer can imagine.

 StreamingFast provides a few examples, libraries, and tools to assist Substreams developers with routing blockchain data to sinks.